econnet/econ/econ-1.0.rst

 :d7: software byproducts

-Software created or improved along the product development, but not directly linked to the product is released separately with GPL-3.0 license.
+New software created along the product development, but not directly linked to the product is released as separate product with GPL license.

-The efforts can still be recorded to the product repo, because needed by the product.
+Effort spent on GPL software needed by the product is accounted to the product.

-This procedures produces more free software which means less organizational overhead for future products under the econ contract.
+This procedures produces more reusability and more open software, which means less organizational overhead for future products.

 .. _`de`: